And if you liked this post, be sure to check out these popular posts:

 After making a name for himself on the European wrestling circuit, Roussimoff moved to Montréal, Canada where he eventually crossed paths with Vincent McMahon Sr., founder of the World Wrestling Federation (now World Wrestling Entertainment).
-It was McMahon Sr. who suggested the ring name of "Andre the Giant" and prove instrumental in launching the young wrestler to international superstardom.
-In 1973 at New York City's Madison Square Garden, Andre the Giant made his U.S. wrestling debut, beating out fan favorite Buddy Wolfe.
+It was McMahon Sr. who suggested the ring name of "Andre the Giant" and proved instrumental in launching the young wrestler to international superstardom.
+In 1973 at New York City's Madison Square Garden, Andre the Giant made his United States wrestling debut, beating out fan-favorite Buddy Wolfe.

 Throughout the 1970s and 1980s, Andre the Giant helped sell out arenas all over the world alongside such iconic wrestlers as Hulk Hogan, Randy Savage, and Jake "The Snake" Roberts.